-There are also two different sets of requirements for obtaining a chemical dependency counselor II license.
-Under current law, one of the sets of requirements requires an individual to (1) have held, on December 23, 2002, ODADAS certification or credentials to practice as a certified chemical dependency counselor II and (2) hold from an accredited educational institution an associate's degree in a behavioral science or a bachelor's degree in any field.
-The bill eliminates the second of these two requirements, meaning that an individual who held, on December 23, 2002, ODADAS certification or credentials to practice as a certified chemical dependency counselor II is no longer also required to hold the specified degree to obtain a chemical dependency counselor II license.
+Under continuing law partially changed by the act, there are also two different sets of requirements for obtaining a chemical dependency counselor II license.
+Formerly, one of the sets of requirements required an individual to (1) have held, on December 23, 2002, ODADAS certification or credentials to practice as a certified chemical dependency counselor II and (2) hold from an accredited educational institution an associate's degree in a behavioral science or a bachelor's degree in any field.
+The act eliminates the second of these two requirements, meaning that an individual who held, on December 23, 2002, ODADAS certification or credentials to practice as a certified chemical dependency counselor II is no longer also required to hold the specified degree to obtain a chemical dependency counselor II license.